Skip to content

 Author: Jamielyn Nye

 This Instant Pot baked ziti is a modern take on an old-fashioned classic recipe.
-Made in one pot with easy cleanup in mind, you'll have a wholesome and easy cheesy ziti on your table in no time!
+Made in one pot with easy cleanup in mind, it's and easy cheesy ziti on your table in no time!

 Prep Time: 10 minutes